 - Make your goals realistic.
 Taking on challenges can be really motivating, but don’t set yourself up to fail.
 If you’re not sure if your goal is realistic, talk to someone you trust about it.

 2. Set sub-goals.

 - Write down your sub-goals.
-Once you’ve worked out your sub-goals, make sure you write them down and keep them in a place that you can see.
-Having them close by will help keep you motivated.
+Once you’ve worked out your sub-goals, make sure you write them down and keep them in a place where you can see them.

 - Include a time frame.
-Deadlines are important.
-They keep you on the go and help you stay motivated.
-For each written sub-goal, write down a deadline to prevent you from putting things off or forgetting your goal.
+Deadlines keep you on the go and help you stay motivated.
+For each written sub-goal, write down a deadline to prevent yourself from putting things off or forgetting your goal.